Notice of Privacy Practices

 Right to an Accounting of Disclosures

-A participant has the right to request an “accounting” of certain disclosures of his or her protected health information.
-The accounting will not include (1) disclosures for purposes of treatment, payment, or health care operations; (2) disclosures made to a participant; (3) disclosures made pursuant to a participant’s authorization; (4) disclosures made to friends or family in a participant’s presence or because of an emergency; (5) disclosures for national security purposes; and (6) disclosures incidental to otherwise permissible disclosures.
+A participant may request an accounting of certain disclosures of PHI and SUD records.
+The accounting will not include disclosures for treatment, payment, or health care operations; disclosures to the participant; disclosures made pursuant to authorization; certain disclosures to friends/family; national security purposes; and incidental disclosures.

 Right to Request Restrictions

-We are not required to agree to a participant’s request.
-However, if we do agree to the request, we will honor the restriction until a participant revokes it or we notify the participant.
+We are not required to agree to restrictions, but if we agree we will honor them until revoked or we notify the participant.

 Right to Request Confidential Communications

-To request confidential communications, a participant must make the participant’s request in writing to the Covered Entity.
-We will not ask a participant the reason for the participant’s request.
-A participant’s request must specify how or where the participant’s wishes to be contacted.
-We will accommodate all reasonable requests if the participant clearly provides information that the disclosure of all or part of a participant’s protected information could endanger a participant.
+We will not ask the reason.
+Requests must specify how/where the participant wishes to be contacted.
+We will accommodate reasonable requests if the participant clearly provides information that disclosure could endanger them.

-A participant has the right to receive notification of any breach of your protected health information.
-Such notice will be provided to participants within sixty (60) days of the breach being identified.
+A participant has the right to be notified if we (or a third-party Business Associate) discover a breach of unsecured PHI or SUD records.
+Notice will be provided within 60 days of the breach being identified.